fmi-alg/preference-clustering/hs_gen/README.md

     ./arrang ../test_inst.txt

+# Output Files

-runs the Set generator on the data set and outputs a file Sets.out which contains one line per vertex p. of the arrangement:
+The Set generator `arrang` outputs a file Sets.out which contains one line per vertex p of the arrangement:

-<p.x()> <p.y() <polygonID containing p> <polygonID containing p> ....
+<polygonID containing p> <polygonID containing p> ....

-Things are not tuned at all at the moment, but there is a lot of tuning potential.
+It also outputs a file Sets.pts which contains one line per vertex p with coordinates of p:

+<p.x()> <p.y()>